alii/linear-style/README.md

 **2. Insert in Linear**

-On Linear, go to Settings -> Preferences -> Theme and select *Custom* from the theme options swatch.
+On Linear, go to Settings -> Preferences -> Theme and select *Custom* from the interface options swatch.

 <img width="800" src="https://i.ibb.co/ZV7TFQS/Screen-Shot-2020-12-08-at-12-27-47.png" />